Loire Valley Wine Guide

 Upper Loire Appellations

 • Côtes du Forez AOP: These southernmost vineyards of the Loire date back to the 1st century CE.
 Protected south/southeast facing foothills of basalt and granite slopes.
-The region is only 9 growers!
+The region has only nine growers!

 Last Word on the Loire

-Over the centuries the Loire has been the embodiment of splendor, extravagance, opulence, gastronomy, nobility with vineyards as veins snaking through the breathtaking landscape.
+Over the centuries, the Loire has been the embodiment of splendor, extravagance, opulence, gastronomy, and nobility, with vineyards as veins snaking through the breathtaking landscape.
 To know the Loire is to understand that you are still only scratching the surface.
 The further you go, the more you realize the Loire is a constant shift.
 Here are a few that are very much worth trying if you have the chance:

 1. Briney Melon wines in Muscadet and lightning-bolt Anjou Blanc Chenin Blanc.